 An epididymal appendix (or alternatively appendix of the epididymis or appendix epididymis) is a testicular appendage that is a developmental remnant of the mesonephric duct (Wolffian duct) which can be found in the head of the epididymis 1.
 In 78% of the cases, it is stalked and is thus easily ...

-The epididymis (plural: epididymides) is situated adjacent to the testes within the scrotal sac.
+The epididymis (plural epididymides) is situated adjacent to the testis within the scrotal sac.
 Its primary function is the collection, maturation and transport of sperm via the ductus deferens.

 Extrarenal pelvis refers to the presence of the renal pelvis outside the confines of the renal hilum.
 It is a normal variant that is found in ~10% of the population 2.

 The renal pelvis is formed by all the major calyces.
 An extarenal pelvis usually appears dilated giving a false indication of ...

 A faceless kidney refers to one in which the normal appearance of the renal sinus on cross-sectional imaging is absent.
 It was initially described as a sign of duplication of the collecting system 1 (a slice obtained between the two collecting systems will not demonstrate the normal components o...

 The female urethra is a simple tube that extends from the internal urethral orifice of the bladder to the external urethral orifice in the vestibule of the vagina.